Anuppur

-Anuppur is a City in northeastern Madhya Pradesh state of central India.
+Anuppur is a city in northeastern Madhya Pradesh state of central India.
 It is the administrative headquarters of the Anuppur tehsil and Anuppur District.
-Previously, it was in Shahdol district.
+Previously, it was in the Shahdol District.

+History

+Anuppur District is situated in the north-eastern part of Madhya Pradesh.
+It came into existence on August 15, 2003, when the Shahdol District was reorganized.
+Tribal houses in the area are made of mud, bamboo sticks, paddy straw and local tiles.